-Use of dedicated pediatric imaging departments for pediatric CT reduces radiation doseMay 1st, 2012 in Parkinson's & Movement disorders /
+Use of dedicated pediatric imaging departments for pediatric CT reduces radiation doseMay 1, 2012 in Medicine & Health / Parkinson's & Movement disorders

 The use of a dedicated pediatric imaging department (with dedicated pediatric computed tomography (CT) technologists) for pediatric CT scans significantly reduces the radiation dose delivered to the patient, according to a study in the May issue of the Journal of the American College of Radiology.

 When performed and monitored properly, the benefits of CT scans outweigh the potential long-term risk of radiation.
 To minimize the potential adverse effects of radiation exposure to pediatric patients, it is necessary to reduce the dose of radiation delivered to these patients while preserving the diagnostic quality of the images produced.

 "There are many strategies for reducing radiation dose.
 The use of protocols with adjusted exposure parameters for pediatric patients on the basis of child size, organ system scanned and the size of the region scanned is most notable.
 However, compliance with these protocols can be challenging for technologists, particularly when scanning a combination of adult and pediatric patients," said Heather L. Borders, MD, lead author of the study.